Meet The Board

 Peters

-For 30 years, Matthew Peters has been leaving his mark, both as a performer and manager, in some of the most prestigious concert halls and performing arts centers across North America and Europe.
+For 30 years, Matthew Peters has been leaving his mark, both as a performer and manager, in some of the most prestigious concert halls and performing arts centres across North America and Europe.

 Using the name Mad EP, Matthew is also a highly-acclaimed composer, producer, and DJ.
-His debut single (“When I’m 6”) was chosen for legendary Radio 1 DJ John Peel’s final, posthumous broadcast, he has composed for experimental theatre productions and dance ensembles in the USA and UK, and his genre-bending show “Tasty Cyanide Radio” ran on Sub.FM for 6 years.
+His debut single (“When I’m 6”) was selected for legendary Radio 1 DJ John Peel’s final broadcast, he has performed at several international festivals (such as Club Transmediale in Berlin, TodaysArts in Den Haag, Elevate in Graz, DEAF in Dublin, and Soukmachines in Montreal), his genre-bending show “Tasty Cyanide Radio” ran on Sub.FM for 6 years, and has featured as a guest artist on tracks by Venetian Snares, DJ Vadim, and Leafcutter John.

 Dharmesh Rajput